 Sweet Nell missed in her second season at stud and then in 1909 produced a chestnut colt to Curtain Lecture – yet another curious choice as a stallion mate.
 Curtain Lecture, an imported English stallion, did nothing for the Motherland’s bloodstock reputation in Australia; like Dreamland he only ever sired one principal race winner in his adopted land – but it turned out to be Sweet Nell’s colt.
 Registered as Uncle Matt and carrying the colours of Sir Rupert Clarke and the polish of Jim Scobie, Uncle Matt proved a useful handicapper, winning among other races the 1913 Launceston Cup and the 1914 Hotham Handicap.
 He was certainly the best horse Sweet Nell dropped at stud because after that her trysts were marred by misfortune.
 She slipped a foal to The Welkin and the following season produced twins to the same stallion.
 Slipped twins to both Wallace and Ipidi followed.
 The last of her foals to carry Sir Rupert’s colours was the filly Katiga, and although not up to metropolitan class, she did win him the local Sunbury and Woodend Cups.

 Sweet Nell might have been disappointing at stud for Sir Rupert, but she still proved more rewarding there than Emir was for his brother.
 It’s worth remembering that Scobie was on record at the end of his long training career as acknowledging Emir and Sylvan King as the two finest racehorses he ever trained, and Ernest Clarke established the Melton Stud specifically to install his idol there as the resident stallion.
 Sadly, Emir proved infertile.
-After failing as a sire, he was presented to Mr Gill, on whose property at Casterton he died.
+After failing as a sire, he was presented to Mr Gill, and it was upon his property at Casterton the horse died.
 Sweet Nell together with La Carabine remained the two favourite mares of Sir Rupert Clarke and the only two that he retained when he disposed of all his broodmares through W. C. Yuille in December 1907.
 It was only when the First World War broke out, and he went to England to be commissioned a lieutenant in the British Army Service Corps in 1915 that he passed over Sweet Nell to his friend R. M Hawker and his Morphetville Stud.
 It was at the Morphetville Stud that she died in September 1918.

 Sir Rupert Clarke survived his bonny filly by a little more than eight years.
 An accomplished horseman and first-class shot, his early experience in his father’s Rupertswood Battery of horse artillery served him in good stead in the British Army in the Great War where he saw action at Salonika, Greece, before being invalided out in 1917.
 Clarke had controversially divorced his first wife, by whom he had two daughters, back in 1909.
 Still, yearning for domestic felicity, in 1918 the 53-year-old baronet married Elsie Tucker, 31 years his junior.
 They were to have two sons and a daughter together.